 Represents a request from the MediaStreamSource indicating that it is ready to start processing media data.

-Apps should reply as soon as possible to this request by calling SetActualStartPosition on the request.
+Apps should reply as soon as possible to this request by calling SetActualStartPosition.
 If an app needs to delay the MediaStreamSource from processing data, it can get an asynchronous deferral by calling MediaStreamSourceStartingRequest.GetDeferral.
 When the app is ready for the MediaStreamSource to start, it calls Complete on the deferral object.

 Apps are required to register a handler for this event.

 Represents a request from the MediaStreamSource for a new media sample.
 Setting the Sample property to the new MediaStreamSample triggers the MediaStreamSource to retrieve the media sample and continue processing the media data.